trackit/trackflix-cms/README.md

 # 🚀 Getting started with TrackFlix CMS

-TrackFlix CMS was buld with Strapi.
+TrackFlix CMS was built using Strapi.
 It comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`